 Educator Preparation Programs

-The primary mission of the undergraduate educator preparation programs at West Chester University is the preparation of professionals (hereafter "educator preparation") for the classrooms of Pennsylvania.
-The University's conceptual framework guides the preparation of educators who can ensure strong academic achievement for PK-12 students in schools and other educational environments in the Commonwealth of Pennsylvania.
+The primary mission of the undergraduate educator preparation programs at West Chester University is to prepare professionals (hereafter "educator preparation") for the classrooms of Pennsylvania.
+The College of Education and Social Work's conceptual framework guides the preparation of educators who can ensure strong academic achievement for PK-12 students in schools and other educational environments in the Commonwealth of Pennsylvania.

-West Chester University offers the following undergraduate degree and certification programs for those who wish to prepare themselves to be certified teachers.
+West Chester University offers the following undergraduate degrees and certification programs for those who wish to become Pennsylvanian-certified teachers.

 Teacher Candidacy